nicolas/bime-api/usages/dashboard_integration.md

 2. Create groups for your users
 3. Create security rules for your group for your dashboard
 4. Associate existing or new users to your group (See simple workflow)
-5. Laoad the dashboard passing in parameter an access token for each user
+5. Load the dashboard passing in parameter an access token for each user

+Warning: please be sure to add the domain from where the dashboard will be loaded in the publish form of the dashboard in the BIME studio interface.